-Globalization and Time Working Project
+Globalization and Time Working Group

 The Globalization and Time Working Project is an evolving research project that focuses on interdisciplinary investigation into the relationship between temporality and globalization.
 Globalization scholarship habitually cites David Harvey’s characterization of globalization as “time-space compression”, but, while devoting considerable attention to space, tends to take time as a given.
 The Globalization and Time Working Project aims to understand how dynamics, structures, processes, experiences and imaginaries of globalization interact with time, and to analyze the effect of these interactions on the condition of humans and the environment.